SeattleChris/hepcat/README.md

 * Upload env file (can not be stored in repo):
   * On your local computer, update the '.env' file with the appropriate settings such as:
     * LIVE_ALLOWED_HOSTS, LIVE_WSGI_FILE, other LIVE_* variables, DB_* variables, etc.
-  * In the PythonAnywhere Dashboard, under Files, click 'Browse files'
+  * In the PythonAnywhere Dashboard, click the 'Files' tab.
+  * Under 'Directories' go to the repo root directory (probably ~/hepcat).
-  * Under Files, click 'Upload a file', then select the '.env' file.
+  * Under 'Files', click 'Upload a file', then select the '.env' file.
 * Have the virtual environment use the '.env' file settings.
   * Open a console, and start the virtual env.
   * The following command should be modified with the appropriate user and virtualenv.